-We the undersigned call on the NSW Liberal/National Government to urgently implement a relief package for renters impacted by catastrophic floods and heavy rains throughout NSW.
+We the undersigned call on the NSW Liberal/National Government to urgently implement a package to make renting fair.

 In all flood impacted areas, we are urging you to:

 - Apply automatic rent waivers on uninhabitable homes.

 - Issue Bond Vouchers for all impacted renters.

 - Halt rent increases for 12 months.